peterlamar/engineering-leader/README.md

 1. Sourcing candidates from Universities and recruiting are higher yield strategies for getting a diverse candidate pool
 1. One strategy I found interesting to the email the candidates the category and information on the questions I would ask.
 Even doing so, I found 1/5 candidates noticably used the information to prepare for the phone screen (across roughly 100 candidates for one job posting at one company).
 I hoped that this allowed candidates who wanted the job more the option to prepare as the majority of candidates seemed to ignore the information.

+### On who to hire

+I have found that one should aim to hire for strengths rather than lack of weakness.
+Nearly all High performing individuals tend to have severe weaknesses in my experience and yet they can do remarkable things, such as actually be a '10x engineer'.
+However, this is harder than it seems as committees tend to hire for lack of weakness as its a more conservative strategy.
+This is a way to get good but rarely great candidates as nearly all the competitors will be hiring for lack of weakness as well.

 ## Teams and meetings

 Communication can be a big challenge as a team grows in size.
 The links between team members can be [modeled](http://blog.idonethis.com/two-pizza-team/) as (n*(n-1))/2 or roughly n^2.
 A team of 5 people has 10 links between the members whereas a team of 14 has 91.
 [Experiments](http://www.opim.wharton.upenn.edu/~kmilkman/2012_OBHDPb.pdf) have shown larger teams can be less efficient.
 Finally, the US Military has conducted extensive research on the topic and has found the [ideal team size](https://www.amazon.com/Team-Teams-Rules-Engagement-Complex/dp/1591847486) to be five members.
 Two recommendations can be drawn from this: